-The lower LGM emissions in boreal regions in ORCHIDEE-WET as compared to PI values, are mainly explained by the drop of the $\rm CH_4$ flux densities from PI to LGM

-- 5 (Fig. 5).
-The LGM-PI difference in the CH4 flux densities between the two models explains the larger extra-tropical decrease of emissions in ORCHIDEE-WET compared with SDGVM (Fig. 5).
-In ORCHIDEE, the decrease in substrate supply is responsible for the LGM-PI CH4 flux densities change (Fig. 6).
-In particular, in boreal regions, modifying the methanogenesis sensitivity to the temperature (compare ORCHIDEE-V0 and - 10 ORCHIDEE-V1 in Fig. 5) has a very little effect on the change in CH_4 flux densities.
-The difference in CH_4 emissions between the two models for the LGM-PI is thus mainly due to different methanogenesis substrate availability.
-The substrate sensitivity to the change in climate between LGM and PI explains the different of behaviour between the two models.
-This cannot be explained by a difference of variable chosen to represent - the substrate availability (heterotrophic respiration (HR) in SDGVM vs. labile carbon pool in ORCHIDEE): in ORCHIDEE, the LGM-PI change in HR is similar to the change in active carbon pool (not shown).
-Between the two equilibrium states (LGM and PI), the change in substrate supply is caused by a change of input, reflecting change Net Primary Productivity (NPP).
-In ORCHIDEE, the large decrease in NPP seems to be - 20 mainly driven by a change in NPP flux density per vegetation type rather than by a change in vegetation coverage (see Fig. A3).
-In particular, the increase in summer vegetation moisture stress in ORCHIDEE-WET from PI to LGM is a major contributor to the decrease in NPP (see Fig. A3).
-Soil freezing processes which limit the availability of liquid water to plants is accounted for in ORCHIDEE and not in SDGVM, which could make the level of the level NPP seed on batter availability is a processe. - 25 explain the lower NPP and substrate availability in ORCHIDEE compared to SDGVM.
+The lower LGM emissions in boreal regions in ORCHIDEE-WET as compared to PI values are mainly explained by a drop in the CH4 flux densities (Fig. 5).
+In OR-CHIDEE, the main driver of the LGM-PI CH4 flux densities change is the decrease from PI to LGM in substrate supply (Fig. 6).
+Indeed, the effect of the change in temperature on the methanogenesis rate is low (compare ORCHIDEE-V0 and ORCHIDEE-V1 in Fig. 5).
+The large decrease in the substrate availability computed by ORCHIDEE in LGM as compared to PI is not simulated by SDGVM and explains the difference of behaviour between the two models.
+Between the two equilibrium states (LGM and PI), the change in substrate supply is caused by a change of input, reflecting change in the NPP.
+In ORCHIDEE, the large decrease in NPP in LGM seems to be mainly driven by a change in NPP flux density per vegetation type rather than by a change in vegetation coverage (Fig. A4a-b).
+In particular, the increase in summer vegetation moisture stress in ORCHIDEE-WET from PI to LGM is a major contributor to the decrease in NPP (see Fig. A4).
+Soil freezing processes that limit the availability of liquid water to plants are accounted for in ORCHIDEE and not in SDGVM, which could explain the lower NPP and substrate availability in ORCHIDEE compared to SDGVM.
+Note that the contribution of climate vs. CO2 in the LGM-PI change in NPP has not been compared between the two models.
+The contribution of each process in ORCHIDEE is discussed in Woillez et al. (2011, Fig. 15) while the model version used in this latter study does not include representation of soil water freeze/thaw.